Poetry International Poetry International

 Between 2003 and 2005, Lanoye served as Poet Laureate of Antwerp, the first city in Belgium to appoint someone to that role.
 One of his projects during this time was a poem that was printed on a huge banner and hung from the KBC Tower (or the Farmer’s Tower, as it is known among locals), Europe’s first skyscraper.
 The poem is a declaration of love from this tower to the medieval tower of the Cathedral of Our Lady.
 The images of the red-and-black love letter on the facade of the 1932 building that circulated in the press soon became iconic.
 Later, Lanoye was also to pen a reply from the cathedral tower to the Farmer’s Tower.

-Lanoye is the author of this year’s Poetry Gift, Vrij – Wij?
-(Free – We?).
-The publication is given to every reader who buys poetry books during Dutch Poetry Week, which commences on 31st January 2019.
-On the occasion of this prestigious assignment, a second edition of Tom Lanoye’s collected works, De meeste gedichten (Most Poems), appeared in January 2019.
+Lanoye was the author of the Poetry Week Gift, Vrij – Wij?
+(Free – We?; 2019).
+The publication is given to every reader who buys poetry books during Dutch Poetry Week.
+On the occasion of this prestigious assignment, a second edition of Tom Lanoye’s collected works, De meeste gedichten (Most Poems), appeared in January of 2019.

 © Patrick Peeters (Translated by Emma Rault)